raulcf/DATA-25900-Spring23/index.md

 ### Grading

-- **Programming Assignments (6 in total.
-5 of them are worth 10%.
-One of them is worth 20%.
-Total 70%).** The programming assignments are the most important component of your grade.
-You can find the tentative release dates in the schedule.
-You work on these individually, but you can discuss high-level ideas with other classmates.
-Your grade is based on the deliverables and a quiz delivered via gradescope.
-There is a strict no-extension policy.
-You can submit up to 2 days later, with a 10% penalty per day.
-That is, if you submit within 24 hours of the deadline, the penalty is 10% and if you submit within 48 hours, it will be 20%.
-Assignment submitted later than 48 hours after the deadline will not be considered.
 - **Reading Responses (7 in total.
 2% each.
 Total 14%)** We will assign readings each week.
 At the end of the week we will ask a question about the readings and ask you to provide a brief answer.
 There are two dedicated discussion sections throughout the quarter where we will discuss the most interesting reading responses.
+There is a strict no-extension policy. *We plan to share your answers with other students and instructors in the class.
+Let us know if you have concerns about this.
+No answer will be released in future courses or with people external to the class.*
+- **Programming Assignment (1 in total, 15%).** The programming assignment is an important component of your grade.
+You work on this individually, but you can discuss high-level ideas with other classmates.
+Your grade is based on the deliverables and a quiz delivered via gradescope.
 There is a strict no-extension policy.
-- **Issue Report (13%)** This is an open-ended assignment.
-You will identify a data science result published in some form (news article, research paper, technical report, etc) and reproduce the results, identifying any potential problems related to the topics we cover in the class.
-Your goal is to present the original result, your strategy to reproduce it, any problems you found, any recommendations you make based on those.
-The project will be graded based on the correctness and completeness of the analysis, as well as based on a short report summarizing the results.
-We will provide a rubric to help you guide your work.
+- **Data Science Project (1 in total, 10%)** In this project, you will work towards investigating a research question.
+You are responsible for designing the experiments necessary to answer the question, writing software and other artifacts (e.g., user studies) needed to collect the data, perform the analysis, and write a report with your findings.
+There is one deadline and no extensions granted.
+- **Individual Quarter-Long Project (50%)** The most important component of your grade.
+You will engage in a quarter-long individual project.
+You will deliver a short report and present your work to the class and invited guests during a poster session at the end of the quarter.
+The project will be graded with respect to: i) successfully showing weekly progress via a project report ii) peer assessment iii) faculty committee assessment iv) written report v) poster presentation vi) quality of content.
+- **Issue Report (8%)** At the beginning of the quarter we will ask you to prepare a brief report on a topic related to the content of the class, which you deliver at the end.
 - **Class Participation (3%).** A small part of your grade comes from participation.
 If your grade ends up on a border between two grades (e.g. B+ and A-) this can sway your grade.
-Participation can be earned in several ways: i) being active on Campuswire, i.e., answering and commenting on questions (asking questions on Campuswire does not count) ii) actively engaging in discussion and asking questions in class.
+Participation can be earned in several ways: i) being active on Ed, i.e., answering and commenting on questions (asking questions on Campuswire does not count) ii) actively engaging in discussion and asking questions in class.

 ### How to ask questions and seek help

-Before posting on Campuswire:
+Before posting on Ed:

 - Make sure you've consulted the documentation and tutorials for the software you are using.
 If that does not help, make sure you check online, for others who may have faced similar questions.
 You can use search engines for this, and stackoverflow is a great resources.
-Last, if your question is not resolved, you can use Campuswire.
+Last, if your question is not resolved, you can use Ed.
 - Aim to ask all questions publicly, so other students can answer them.
-- Staff has limited budget for Campuswire.
+- Staff has limited budget for Ed.
 We will check it ~2 times a day.
 We will offer additional help during office hours.
-- Aim to answer question in Campuswire, this will count towards participation in the class.
+- Aim to answer question in Ed, this will count towards participation in the class.
-- Do not post code directly on Campuswire.
+- Do not post code directly on Ed.
 And do not post screenshots of the output you obtain.
 - Aim to include all relevant information with your post, so we can help you.
 - We will not answer questions that do not follow the above guidelines.